heavyairship/LambdaCalc/README.md

 y
 ```

-To run the interpreter on a file (unlimited reducations by default):
+To run the interpreter on a file (unlimited reductions by default):
 ```
 $ lambdapy --file test.l
 ((M N) y)